codepath/android_guides/Building-your-own-Android-library.md

 ### Compiling a Library

 You can compile the library with Android Studio, or type `./gradlew build` at the command line.
-The output will be stored under `mylibrary/build/outputs/aar` directory.
+The output will be stored under the library's subdirectory under `build/outputs/aar`.
 Unlike Android applications in which `debug` or `release` versions can be generated, only release versions by default are published as documented [here](http://tools.android.com/tech-docs/new-build-system/user-guide#TOC-Referencing-a-Library).

 #### Building different versions